Bergfreunde GmbH Website Privacy Policy

 2.1 Your customer account

-On our website, we give users the option to register by providing personal data.
+On our website, we give you the option to register by providing your first name and email address.
 These data are entered in an input field, transmitted to us and saved by us.
-The data will not be transferred to third parties.
 At the time of registration, your current IP address as well as the date and time of registration will also be recorded.
 During the registration process, your consent is obtained for the processing of these data.
+Various functions and services are available to you in the customer account.
 Nevertheless, it is not mandatory to set up a customer account in order to place an order.
 It is also possible to place orders using the "Guest" function.

-When you register for a personal customer account, we process the Registration Data to set up and manage your customer account and process future orders.
-As a registered customer, you have access to your personal customer account (using your e-mail address and password created by you), in which you can view your order history and save and change your personal settings (e.g. password settings, newsletter settings, invoice and delivery settings).
+If you register for a personal customer account, we process the registration data you provide in order to set up and manage your customer account, as well as to handle future orders.
+As a registered customer, you have access (using your email address and password you have chosen yourself) to your personal customer account and can make use of the functions and services provided in that account.
+For example, you can view your order history or save and modify your personal changes (e.g. password settings, newsletter settings, billing and delivery settings).
 You also have the option of rating products from our portfolio, asking questions about products publicly or commenting on them publicly.
-For these functions, the Terms and Conditions for our product reviews apply.
+You can find more information about this in Section 2.2 et seq. of the following Privacy Policy.
+Furthermore, our General Terms of Use apply for the Bergfreunde customer account.

-This data will be deleted if the registration on our website or the customer account is cancelled or changed.
+These data will be erased if the registration on our website or the customer account is cancelled or modified.
 Even after concluding the contract and erasing the customer account, it may be necessary to save your personal data apart from this in order to fulfil our contractual or statutory obligations.
 In this case, the data are erased promptly after the statutory retention periods have elapsed.

 2.2 Your orders